2018 United States House of Representatives elections in Virginia

 The 2018 United States House of Representatives elections in Virginia were held on November 6, 2018, to elect the 11 U.S. representatives from the state of Virginia, one from each of the state's 11 congressional districts.
 The elections coincided with other states' elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 Primary elections took place on June 12.

 The state congressional delegation flipped from a 7–4 Republican majority to a 7–4 Democratic majority.
 Democrats last held a majority of seats in the state in 2010.

 Statewide results

 By district

 Results of the 2018 United States House of Representatives elections in Virginia by district:

 District 1

-Republican Rob Wittman had represented Virginia's 1st congressional district since 2007.
-He was re-elected in 2016 with 60% of the vote.
+Incumbent Republican Rob Wittman, who had represented the district since 2007, ran for re-election.
+He was re-elected with 60% of the vote in 2016.
+The district had a PVI of R+8.

+Republican primary

 Wittman was unopposed for the Republican nomination.